Richard Simmons: Fitness career

-In 2010, Simmons stated he had maintained his own 100+ pound (45 kg) weight loss for 42 years, had been helping others lose weight for 35 years, and that in the course of his fitness career, had helped humanity lose approximately 12 million pounds (5.5 million kg).
+In 2010, Simmons said he had maintained his own 100+ pound (45 kg) weight loss for 42 years, had been helping others lose weight for 35 years and in the course of his fitness career, had helped humanity lose approximately 12 million pounds (5.5 million kg).

 In media

-Simmons began to receive media attention due to the success of his health club that started with him on Real People (where he was shown at work).
+Simmons began to receive popularity and media attention due to the success of his health club that started with him on Real People, where he was shown at work.
 He introduced customers whom he had helped to lose weight.
-He later had guest roles on Battlestars, Super Password, Win, Lose or Draw, Body Language, Match Game (ABC), Hollywood Squares (syndicated), and Nickelodeon's Figure It Out.
+He later had guest roles in Battlestars, Super Password, Win, Lose or Draw, Body Language, Match Game (ABC), Hollywood Squares (syndicated), and Figure It Out on Nickelodeon.
 Positive viewer reactions landed Simmons a recurring role as himself in General Hospital over a four-year period.
-This, as well as being in shopping malls (where he taught exercise classes), led to further media attention.
+That and his presence in shopping malls (where he taught exercise classes), led to increased media attention.
 In the early 1980s, Simmons hosted two shows — Slim Cookin and the Emmy Award-winning talk show The Richard Simmons Show, in which he focused on personal health, fitness, exercise, and healthy cooking.
+Simmons portrayed himself in the Amazing Stories episode "Remote Control Man."
+On November 18, 1997, he was a guest on The Rosie O'Donnell Show, together with Celine Dion.
+He frequently appeared on The Howard Stern Show; his final time on the program was in 2013.